Goldspotted Oak Borer

 Our RCD team currently supports two GSOB management and research projects.

-We support research and a capcity building demonstration project in collboration with La Jolla Band of Luiseño Indians.
+We support research and a capacity building demonstration project in collaboration with La Jolla Band of Luiseño Indians.
 This project has many facets including felling and processing dead oak trees, planning, researching new treatments, and workforce development- to name a few.
 Joelene Tamm, a Native American researcher, is collecting data to observe how cultural burning can be used as a treatment tool to combat GSOB to save heritage oak trees.

 Learn more about her research HERE.